nktfh100/among-us-mc/README.md

 - [HolographicDisplays](https://dev.bukkit.org/projects/holographic-displays/files) Minimum 3.0.0.
 - [ProtocolLib](https://ci.dmulloy2.net/job/ProtocolLib/lastSuccessfulBuild/) Must be latest dev version.
 - [PlayerPoints](https://www.spigotmc.org/resources/playerpoints.80745/) Soft dependency, only needed for cosmetics.
+- <span style="color:red">Warning!</span> Using commands such as /say or /tell with the config option "hidePlayersOutSideArena" set to true can kick the players inside the arena.
+To prevent this, you can use the [NoEncryption](https://github.com/Doclic/NoEncryption) plugin.

 ## Default config files